 According to the Mayo clinic, other side effects include:

-My experience with Topamax bipolar disorder treatment certainly me into an instant dope.
+My experience with Topamax bipolar disorder treatment certainly turned me into an instant dope.

 I tried it when my bipolar disorder was first diagnosed and quit within a few days because I had so much trouble with jumbling up my words.